Whittington Castle: History

 Whittington lies on the English side of Offa's Dyke, which in this area was the Norman boundary between England and Wales.
 The castle of Whittington may have begun as a Norman manor house, although there is no evidence for this.
 The site was fortified as a castle for William Peverel, in 1138, in support of Empress Matilda, the daughter of Henry I against King Stephen, nephew of King Henry I, and claimant to the throne during The Anarchy.
 In 1149, the lordship of Whittington, like Oswestry, was annexed by Madog ap Maredudd and became part of the Kingdom of Powys until Madog's death in 1160.

 In 1165 Henry II conferred the castle on Roger de Powys, to whom he gave funds for its repair in about 1173.
 Roger was followed by his son Meurig (or Maurice), he was followed by his son Werennoc.
 A rival claim from Fulk III FitzWarin (who apparently claimed it under the Peverels) was not recognised until 1204, leading him to rebel against King John.
 FitzWarin was pardoned, and the castle and lordship of Whittington, not including Overton Castle was given to him.
 The castle then descended in the FitzWarin family, all called Fulk, until the death of Fulk XI in 1420.

 The castle was captured and destroyed by Llywelyn ab Iorwerth of Gwynedd in 1223.
 It was returned under the peace treaty, and was rebuilt in stone, replacing the tower keep of a motte and bailey with inner bailey with buildings along a curtain wall and five towers on a raised platform surrounded by a moat, beyond which there is an outer gatehouse or barbican.
 For the next forty years, the castle remained in English possession, but was ceded to Llywelyn ap Gruffudd by treaty.

-After the defeat of Llewelyn ap Gruffydd in 1282, the castle became a lordly residence for the FitzWarin family.
+After the defeat of Llewelyn in 1282, the castle became a lordly residence for the FitzWarin family.
 However, after the death of Fulk VII in 1349, the castle went through a long period when the lords were almost always under age and usually absentees, though some repairs were carried out in about 1402.
 The lordship was laid waste in 1404 during the rebellion of Owain Glyndŵr, so that the lordship was worth nothing in 1407.
 However, the castle was not captured.